WebOfTrust/keri/docs/Glossary.md

 #### Consensus mechanisms

-How groups of entitities come to decisions.
+How groups of entities come to decisions.
 In general to learn about consensus mechanisms read any textbook on decision making, automated reasoning, multi-objective decision making, operations research etc.

 A fundamental problem in distributed computing and multi-agent systems is to achieve overall system reliability in the presence of a number of faulty processes.
 This often requires coordinating processes to reach consensus, or agree on some data value that is needed during computation.